Alexis M.,

 Communication problems cause 30% of delays.

-Our article How to make IT decisions that do not end in disaster offers a deeper look.
+For a deeper look, see our article How to make IT decisions that don't end in disaster.

 What the successful 30% do differently